Smukanec/Jarvik_W/README.md

 Make sure the commands `ollama`, `curl`, `lsof` and either `ss` (from `iproute2`) or `nc` (from `netcat`) are available on your system.
+On Windows you can install the Windows Subsystem for Linux or download BusyBox for Windows (https://frippery.org/busybox/) to provide these commands.
+Place `busybox.exe` somewhere in your `PATH` and call `busybox nc` or `busybox ss` when needed.

 If you need a fresh start, run the installer with `--clean` to first remove any previous environment: